thatoddmailbox/cuttlefish-docker/README.md

 ## Requirements
 * A Docker host that you have control over
-* On that host, working KVM (see [here](https://askubuntu.com/a/104024) for instruction on how to check that)
+* On that host, working KVM (see [here](https://askubuntu.com/a/104024) for instructions on how to check that)
 	* Note that this means your CPU needs to support some form of virtualization extensions
-	* This means you can't run this in cloud VMs, unless your cloud provider supports nested virtualization (Azure and Google Cloud both claim to, although this hasn't been tested on either)
+	* This means you can't run this in a cloud VM, unless your cloud provider supports nested virtualization (Azure and Google Cloud both claim to, although this hasn't been tested on either)

 ## Instructions
 Download aosp_cf_x86_phone-img-6999531.zip and cvd-host_package.tar.gz as described in the [official instructions](https://android.googlesource.com/device/google/cuttlefish/).